-Imagine making a product that frequently lets its customers down, that causes grown men to cry real tears in anguish, and has intensely loyal customers who stick with it year after year, and generation after generation – this is what sports clubs have!
+Just imagine for a second, making a product that frequently lets its customers down, a product which can cause grown mean to cry real tears in anguish, and has intensely loyal customers who stick with it year after year, and generation after generation… That’s what sports clubs have.

-Sport is not just a source of intense dedication – it’s also a great equaliser; appealing to children, their parents, and their grandparents, across gender and ethnic lines, and even traversing financial demographics, like no other medium can, for example, bankers and blue collar workers share space in sports terraces every weekend.
+Sport is not just a source of intense dedication – it’s also a great equaliser; appealing to children, their parents, and their grandparents, across gender and ethnic lines, and even traversing financial demographics, like no other medium can, for examples, bankers and blue-collar workers share space in the same sports terraces every weekend.

-Sports dedication has a law of its own.
-“Some people think football is a matter of life and death,” legendary Liverpool manager Bill Shankly once said, “I can assure you, it’s much more serious than that”.
+Sports dedication truly is a law of its own.
+“Some people think football is a matter of life and death,” legendary Liverpool Manager Bill Shankly once said, “I can assure you, it’s much more serious than that”.

 Emotional season tickets

-First, take into consideration that not every fan can be a season ticket holder.
-Manchester United, for instance, has millions of fans beyond Manchester (including thousands on this island).
+We all can acknowledge that not every fan can be a season ticket holder of their beloved football club – Manchester United for example – has millions of fans beyond Manchester and indeed the UK.

-Further afield, in Canada’s chilly Winnipeg, the Jets hockey team offers deeper rewards for members.
-Getting to games early, shopping at the merchandise stands, and investing in a season seat, are some of the ways to earn points.
-And these points can be redeemed on anything, such as watching warm-ups from the team bench, to VIP trips and NHL events.
+Further afield, in Canada, the Winnipeg Jets hockey team offers deeper rewards to its members.
+Getting to games early, shopping at merchandise stands and investing in a season seat are some of the ways to earn points.
+And these points can be redeemed on almost anything – watching the team warm up from the team bench, VIP trips and NHL events.

-Sports fandom is a strange, but powerful phenomenon.
-Recent years have shown the new ways that clubs have strengthened the bond with fans, deepened the relationship and funnelled that passion in new and interesting ways.
+Sports fandom is a strange, but truly wonderful phenomenon.
+Recent years have shown the new ways that clubs have strengthened their bond with fans, deepened their relationship and funnelled that passion into new and innovative ideas.